-Matriculated graduate students must complete all requirements for the Master of Science degree within five years.
+Matriculated graduate students must complete all requirements for the Master of Science degree within five years and with continuous enrollment.
 This time period begins with the first day of the first term of enrollment as a degree-seeking student.

 Graduate Course Information